 CPL’s service dogs go through an intense two-year training program.
 In addition to learning advanced obedience and social skills, they learn techniques to help people with disabilities meet the challenges of daily living.
 During their second year of training, each dog is paired with a human partner.
 At that point, each dog’s training is tailored to meet the needs of their future partner.
 Service dogs are considered for people 12 years and older and who are functioning on a 6th grade level or above.

 Full service dogs provide physical assistance to individuals who have a wide range of physical and cognitive disabilities.

-Seizure alert dogs are service dogs which have the ability to warn of impending seizure activity up to an hour in advance—allowing their partners to move to a safe environment.
-CPL is one of a few organizations worldwide to place seizure alert dogs.
-This ability to alert to upcoming seizures is an innate ability.
-CPL determines a dog’s ability to sense impending seizures and then supports that behavior with positive click and treat training methods.
+Seizure alert dogs are service dogs that have the innate ability to sense impending seizure activity up to an hour in advance.
+This allows them to warn their partners to move to a safe environment, notify a family member/friend, and take medication if needed.
+CPL is one of only a few organizations worldwide to place seizure alert dogs.

-Courthouse companion dogs provide comfort and emotional support to children and adults who are victims of crime throughout the legal process, all the way to trial.
+Courthouse companion dogs provide comfort and emotional support to children and adults who are victims of crime.

-Residential companion dogs are trained and placed in group and retirement homes or other similar communities to provide daily pet therapy.
+Residential companion dogs are trained and placed within group homes and residential/retirement facilities to provide daily pet therapy.

 Due to the length of our waitlist and the many challenges and restrictions related to COVID-19, we’ve made the difficult decision to temporarily close our waitlist to new service dog and alert service dog applicants.

 Click below to be notified when we start accepting applications